 - City of Sydney – Building Surveyor’s Detail Sheets, 1949-1972

 The State Library of NSW has a collection of maps and subdivisions of Glebe, some of which are available online (to list the full collection, remove the “Full Text Online” filter).
-The significance of the NSW Surveyor General’s maps from the late 1880s, also made available online by the State Library, have been described in detail in a post by the Glebe Society.
+The significance of the NSW Surveyor General’s maps from the late 1880s, also made available online by the State Library, have been described elsewhere on this site.

 Similarly, the National Library of Australia has a collection of maps of Glebe and an extensive collection of subdivision sales plans available online.